raviraj-441/Credit-card_Fraud_Detection_Model/README.md

 The project is structured as follows:
 - `notebooks/`: Jupyter notebooks for different stages of the project.
 - `src/`: Python scripts for reusable code.
-- `data/`: Directory for storing datasets.
-- `reports/`: Documentation, reports, and visualizations.

 ## Data Collection
 - **Dataset:** [Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud)